rohitkijbile/Simple-Configuration-management-tool/README.md

 ##### Future scope
 - The limitations which are mentioned above can be corrected.
-- The whole tool currently works on the separate server , but can be integrated with some dedicated server which can run this tool remotely.
+- The whole tool currently works on the separate server(localhost) , but can be integrated with some dedicated server which can run this tool remotely on all the peer hosts where configuration needs to be maintained.